Now Accepting Applications For 2021 Seasonal Staff!

-- Verbal employment offers will be made to selected candidates.
+- Verbal/preliminary employment offers will be made to selected candidates.

-- Completed employment forms must be mailed to The Summit in advance of your first day of employment and as soon as possible after employment acceptance.
+- Completed employment forms must be submitted to The Summit in advance of your first day of employment and as soon as possible after employment acceptance.

 Professional Positions with the Boy Scouts of America